 Hernandez got his start in coaching at the high school level, working at Paramount, Sonora and Tustin.
 After graduating from Cal State University, Fullerton in 1984, he became an assistant coach at Cerritos College.
 Hernandez worked under hall of fame coach Jack Bogdanovich from 1985-89.
 He was very familiar with the program, having played at Cerritos from 1978-80.
 After the 1987 season Hernandez assumed co-head coaching responsibilities with the Cerritos women’s team.
 During this time, Hernandez worked on his master’s degree, which he received from Azusa Pacific University in 1989.

 Hernandez returned to the Cerritos men’s team as an assistant when the Falcons won state championships in 1989 and 1992.
 He then left to become the top assistant coach at Cal Poly Pomona in 1993.
 Hernandez was the recruiting coordinator and handled defensive coaching duties there.
 In 1994, Hernandez returned to join Bogdanovich’s staff at Cerritos for a third stint.
 The Falcons posted a 32-2 record that season.

 At the end of that season Hernandez was picked to become the new Irvine Valley College coach.
 He replaced coaching legend Bill Mulligan.

 Hernandez and his wife, Liz, reside in Anaheim Hills with their two sons — Anthony and Daniel.
-Anthony, a point guard, just finished his sophomore season at IVC, Daniel, a guard, was a freshman at IVC this season.
+Anthony, a point guard, is playing at Division II Dominican University, and Daniel, a guard, just finished his sophomore season at IVC.